bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ## HTML

-Next let's turn this API application into an HTML application.
+While modern applications will likely be API-first, you can turn this API application into an HTML application.
 Go ahead and create a new `page` resource at `src/Resource/Page/Index.php`.
-Even though `page` resources and `app` resources are effectively the same class their role and location differs.
+Even though `page` resource and `app` resource are effectively the same class, their role and location differs.

 ```php
 <?php